tremella/CV/README.md

 ## Hi, I'm Jess :sunflower:
+## This is my CV current as at March 2021.

 I'm a London-based analyst and developer, and a graduate of the March 2021 cohort of Makers Academy.
 I'm excited by the collaborative nature and creative possibilities of tech.